AdobeDocs/experience-manager-65.en/help/sites-developing/ch-configuring.md

 | [contexthub.tagcloud](/help/sites-developing/ch-samplemodules.md#contexthub-tagcloud-ui-module-type) |Displays statistics about page tags |tagcloud |
 | [granite.profile](/help/sites-developing/ch-samplemodules.md#granite-profile-ui-module-type) |Displays the profile information for the current user, including authorizableID, displayName and familyName.
 You can change the value of displayName and familyName. |profile |

-1. On the Experience Manager rail, click or tap Tools &gt; Sites &gt; ContextHub.
+1. On the Experience Manager rail, click Tools &gt; Sites &gt; ContextHub.
-1. Click or tap the Configuration Container to which you want to add a UI module.
+1. Click the Configuration Container to which you want to add a UI module.
 1. Click or typ the ContextHub Configuration to which you want to add the UI module.
-1. Click or tap the UI mode to which you are adding the UI module.
+1. Click the UI mode to which you are adding the UI module.
-1. Click or tap the Create button, then click or tap ContextHub UI Module (generic).
+1. Click the Create button, then click ContextHub UI Module (generic).

    ![chlimage_1-321](assets/chlimage_1-321.png)